Garden Office Cost

 £12,000

-The latter will increase the cost of your garden office, but you will be able to tailor it to your exact needs.
+The second option will increase the cost of your garden office, but you can tailor it to your exact needs.

-A brick garden office will cost between £23,000 and £25,000.
-However, if you have the space and are willing to go through requesting planning permission, this could be a viable option.
+A brick garden office will cost between £24,500 and £27,000.
+If you have the external space and are willing to go through requesting planning permission, this could be a viable option.

-The cost of a garden room, on the other hand, varies greatly based on the materials used or the features included.
-For example, many brands offer construction and painting services, but these are usually extra.
+The cost of a garden room varies based on the materials used or the features included.
+For example, many brands offer construction and painting services, which are usually extra.

 Garden Office Prices